Matmul High-level API Enabling Multi-core K-axis Staggered Access to Device Memory

 Figure 2 Address conflict mitigation

-• The application scenarios of enabling multi-core K-axis staggered memory access are as follows:
+• Applicable scenarios of enabling multi-core K-axis staggered access to device memory:

-Matmul is executed by multiple cores, and the K axis of the input matrix is large.
+Scenarios where Matmul is executed on multiple cores and the K-axis value of the input matrix is large.

-• Restrictions on enabling multi-core K-axis staggered memory access:
+• Restrictions on enabling multi-core K-axis staggered access to device memory:

-• The K axis of the input matrix is not fully loaded.
-That is, the data in the K direction of the matrix cannot be moved into or retained in the L1 buffer at the same time.
+• The K-axis of the input matrix is not fully loaded.
+That is, the data in the K direction of the matrix cannot be moved to and retained in the L1 Buffer at the same time.

-• A memory location of the matrix A or the matrix B is located in the GM.
+• The memory location of matrix A or B is in the GM.

 The operator specifications are as follows.